mrnbanzon/a_fairly_simple_shell/README.md

 a simple shell program

 this was a project I had in college.
-I kinda liked this project so I'm trying to write it better.
+I kinda liked this project so I'm trying to write it better from scratch.